emqx/cloud-docs/en_US/api/tls_certificate.md

 # TLS Certificate Management

-The API documentation on this page provides information on various operations of TLS certificate management, including adding, viewing, updating and deleting TLS certificate information.
+The page introduces how to manage TLS certificates for a specific deployment using the EMQX Platform API, including adding, viewing, updating, and deleting TLS certificate information.

-## Get the status of TLS certificates under the specified deployment
+## Get TLS Certificate Status for Specified Deployment

 ### URI